 Modern visitors can follow the Agatha Christie trail and see the places that inspired so much of her writing.
 Greenway, the holiday home she bought in 1938, is now owned by The National Trust and open to visitors for most of the year.

 If you would like to follow in Agatha's footsteps in Torquay click the link below to check on availability and rates of our apartments and to book them.
-Don't forget booking direct will mean that you will pay less than if you book with an online booking agent.
+Don't forget booking direct will mean that you will pay less than if you book with an online booking agent and you pay no booking fees.

 You can also call us on 01802 292958 or on 0791 905 1066